wp-plugins/activecampaign-subscription-forms/readme.txt

 == Screenshots ==

 1. Entering your ActiveCampaign API connection information
-2. Selecting the subscription form to display
+2. Selecting the subscription form to display, and additional settings
 3. Confirmation that your settings have been saved
 4. Viewing the subscription form on the public side when using the plugin
 5. Using the [activecampaign] shortcode in a blog post